 Sean Z. Kramer

-Sean co-founded and currently co-chairs the Law School's Kirkland & Ellis Corporate Lab, a clinical program through which students learn transactional law by working with the legal and business teams of leading public and private companies, investment funds and non-profit organizations.
+Sean co-founded and currently co-chairs the Kirkland & Ellis Corporate Lab at the University of Chicago Law School, a clinical program through which students learn transactional law by working with the legal and business teams of leading public and private companies, investment funds and non-profit organizations.
 He has also served on the boards and committees of various local and national institutions, including Teach for America, Golden Apple Foundation and the University of Chicago.